Post brought to you by

 About Direct Energy Business

 Your energy needs are unique.
 It’s time you had an energy supplier that treats you like it.
 From small businesses to large enterprises, organizations need solutions to buy and use energy in ways that meet their unique needs.
 Direct Energy Business is the energy supplier with tailored plans and solutions for operations of every size.

 They are committed to leveraging their size and strength to deliver solutions that help make their customers’ businesses better across North America’ energy markets.
 Direct Energy Business serves commercial and industrial customers in 24 U.S. markets and eight Canadian provinces, providing electricity and natural gas supply and energy management services.
 They are part of Direct Energy, North America’s largest competitive retail energy supplier, serving more than five million customers across North America.

 About Broker Online Exchange

 Broker Online Exchange (BOX) is the largest and most flexible retail energy network in North America.
 We satisfy the needs of commercial customers, energy brokers, and affiliates by providing direct access to North America’s top suppliers, markets, personalized support and payment plans.

 For commercial energy customers, BOX offers access to the largest and most experienced broker network in the country.
 We connect customers to professional, specialized energy brokers will help satisfy your energy needs with the industry’s best prices.
-With over 10,000 customers served across every market and industry, we know how to help each customers’ specific industry and market combination like no one else.
+With over 47,000 accounts served across every market and industry, we know how to help each customers’ specific industry and market combination like no one else.